 Buying foreign currency

-If you’re going abroad, it’s a good idea to take some cash with you in the local currency to pay for essentials like food and drink, tips and taxis.
-Get the best deal for your money by comparing prices online and buying it before you go.
+If you’re going abroad, it’s a good idea to take some holiday money with you in the local currency to pay for essentials like food and drink, tips and taxis.
+To get the best deal, compare travel money prices online and buy it before you go.

 Banks, bureaux de change, the Post Office, some travel agents, some larger supermarkets, other shops, specialist websites and foreign exchange brokers all sell foreign currency.

 You can either pick it up in person, or arrange for it to be delivered.
-You’ll often find the best rates online but there are some drawbacks.
+You’ll often find the best rates when you order currency online but there are some drawbacks.